 Graeme was the first graduate hired by Teach First in 2003, teaching for two years in a secondary school serving a highly disadvantaged community, where he led the Maths Faculty.
 He then joined London First, a business lobby group, as Executive Assistant to the CEO, Baroness Valentine, before focusing on education and immigration projects.
 From there he joined Teach First in 2008 to work on fundraising, policy and public affairs before, in 2010, becoming Director of Development at Greenhouse, a charity that uses sport to engage and develop young people from disadvantaged backgrounds.
 In June 2014, he stepped out to set up Right to Succeed.

-Beth is our interim Finance Director and is responsible for budgets, financial reporting and all other aspects of financial management within RTS.
+Beth is responsible for budgets, financial reporting and all other aspects of financial management within RTS.

 Zoya leads on impact management, insights and analysis.
 In her previous role Zoya led on research with 40 schools on behalf of Teach First, Teaching Leaders and Future Leaders Trust.
 The three-year collective impact approach was supported by the Education Endowment Foundation to test whether investing intensively in professional development for teachers, could accelerate closing the achievement gap for pupils in areas of high deprivation.